Submitted By: EnglishBulldog (Shared)

 At the end of the bittering boil, remove the hop bag.
 Remove the pot from the heat.
 Add the malt extract(s) to the brew pot.
 Be sure to mix well or you may scorch it to the bottom of your brew pot when you put it back on the heat.

 Bring the wort back to the boil, WATCH FOR BOIL OVER !!!.
 You can skin the foam off the top to help with clarity later.

-Add the flavor hop bag and whirlfoc tablet and boil for 15 minutes.
+Add the aroma hop bag and whirlfloc tablet and boil for 15 minutes.

 You now need to get the boiling wort into the sanitized fermenter and drop the temperature below 80 degrees F ( 27 degrees C).

 Place the brew pot in a sink of icy cold water, this will remove quite a bit of heat.
 You can replace the water a few times to drop the temperature quicker.